ivibhanshuvaibhav/Timer/README.md

 Libraries used:
 1. Notifier

+Notifier allows to send User Notifications to the Notification Center on MacOS.

 2. playsound

+playsound plays a sound or music clip.

-Tjsnkfnhe script takes input from user in seconds and plays music and pushes notification when the time has been completed.
+The script takes input from user in seconds and plays music and pushes notification when the time has been completed.